An individual, educational institution or business that engages in intentional deception or

 injunctions and civil monetary damages.

 Texas consolidated most business and consumer fraud crimes.
 Chapter 32 of the Texas Penal Code includes different forms of fraudulent conduct that may subject a person to criminal punishments.
-Some of the offenses included in the statute are:

 The severity of Texas fraud penalties depend upon the financial harm done to the victim.
 Charges and the punishment imposed upon conviction can range from a Class C misdemeanor and a fine up to $500 where the amount of the damages is less than $20 to a felony of the first degree punishable by imprisonment for five to 99 years and a $10,000 fine where the damages are $200,000 or more.

 A person victimized by a fraudulent scheme might be entitled to recover monetary damages in civil court.
 Depending upon the type of fraud, civil courts can grant an injunction to prevent future financial harm and award a judgment against the con artist for the damages suffered by the victim.

 A defense attorney might challenge the evidence by showing a lack of intent or that the individual charged with the crime believed the representation to be true.